Understanding Filtration Systems in the Pharmaceutical Industry

 Importance of Filtration Systems in Pharmaceutical Industries

-Types of Filtration Tests in the Pharmaceutical Industry
+Key Filtration Tests in the Pharmaceutical Industry

 Types of Filters Used in Pharma Industries:

+1. Membrane Filters: Membrane filters are used to create sterile fluid streams wherever needed.
 For filters deemed critical (like those used for sterile boundaries or supplying sterile gases), integrity testing should be conducted upon installation and periodically thereafter.
 Additionally, test after activities that could potentially damage the filter.
-Replace filters when integrity is compromised or at predefined intervals.

 2. Bag Filters: Bag filters employ microfiltration to capture contaminants in liquid materials and offer adaptability with variable pore sizes.
 Their low initial cost and reduced replacement frequency make them cost-effective for small to medium systems, where sterility is not required.